mdhasanai/Bangla-Word2Vec/README.md

 ```python
 python eval.py
 ```
-Note: In terminal, Bangla words can't display properly.
-So, It is better to evaluate in the jupyter notebook. if you don't have jupyter, install anaconda python properly and run "jupyter notebook" in the terminal.
+Note: In terminal, Bangla words can't be displayed properly.
+So, It is better to evaluate them in the jupyter notebook. if you don't have jupyter, install anaconda python properly and run "jupyter notebook" in the terminal.

+#### Feel free to create an issue if you (the reader) come across any problems.